What is Friendsgiving?

 Lighten up your side dish menu with this smoky staple: Collard Greens with Bacon.
 It's all about our favorite greens loaded with crispy bacon - need we say more?!

-Bellies full?
-But there's always room for another delicious side dish!
-Throw a huge pan of Candied Sweet Potato Casserole in the oven, then keep relaxing and conversing as the food settles.
-A perfect distraction is to invite your guests to take a stroll around the block.
-When they return, the aroma of sweet decadence will fill the air and suddenly appetites get a second life.
+Make room for another delicious side dish!
+Throw this Candied Sweet Potato Casserole in the oven and the aroma of sweet decadence will fill the air.
+Suddenly, appetites will get a second life.

 For maximum flavor, go with a Brined Turkey if you can free up the fridge space to pull it off.
 For ease, quick cooking time, and less carving to worry about, you can’t go wrong with Pressure Cooker Turkey Breasts.
 Bonus: the oven is free for all of those tasty sides!